-Assuming that the attacker lacks background knowledge can be represented by considering the input data as \emph{noisy}.
-Instead of comparing two databases that differ in only one record, it is natural to compare two \emph{probability} distributions, conditioned on the value of one record.
-This idea was first proposed in~\cite{duan2009privacy}, and formalized in~\cite{bhaskar2011noiseless} as \emph{noiseless privacy}.
+The assumption that the attacker lacks background knowledge can be represented by considering the input data to be \emph{noisy}.
+This idea was first proposed in~\cite{duan2009privacy}, and was formalized in~\cite{bhaskar2011noiseless} as \emph{noiseless privacy}.
+Instead of comparing two databases that differ in only one record, it uses a \emph{probability} distribution $\theta$, conditioned on the value of one record $D(i)$: the randomness in $\theta$ captures the attacker's uncertainty.
+This probability distribution generates not only a dataset $D$ but also the attacker's partial knowledge $B$ (with values in some space $\knowledges$).
+For brevity, we abbreviate $\Prob_{(D,B)\sim\theta}$ as $\Prob_\theta$, abbreviate the observation $\dhd$ by $\hatD$, and the observation $\bhb$ by $\hatB$; these notations as well as others used in this paper are summarized in Table~\ref{table:notations}.